andyfry/goals/README.md

-goals done 3 --yesterday        ( Mark the third goal done for Yesterday ) goals done 1 --undo             ( Unmark the first goal done for Today ) goals stats                     ( Show Stats ) goals watch                     ( Listen for changes to the goals file ) *Not Supported Yet*
+goals done 3 --yesterday        ( Mark the third goal done for Yesterday ) goals done 1 --undo             ( Unmark the first goal done for Today ) goals stats                     ( Show Stats ) goals watch                     ( Listen for changes to the goals file )
 ```

 # TODO
 - Switch to Async
-- Create a way to keep it visually up to date
 - Polish Help and Error Message
-- Separate Data from the app
+- Have Watch change the file when the date changes